msftnadavbh/azfunstuff/azureclitips/README.md

 ![default output](/azureclitips/images/3.png)

-As you probably know, by default if not set differnetly Azure CLI will always return the output as JSON.
+As you probably know, by default if not set differently Azure CLI will always return the output as JSON.
 Let's look at the following options - __json,jsonc,tsv,yaml,yamlc__ and __table__.

 __JSON__ is the default output.
 Nothing fancy here.